hurwitzlab/biosys-analytics/lectures/02-unix/unix.md

 ## Source installations

-Installing from source usually means downloading a "tarball" ("tar" = "tape archive," a container of files, that is then compressed with a program like "gzip" to create a ".tar.gz" or ".tgz" file extension), running "configure" to figure out how it can build on your system, and then "make" to build the binaries.
-Usually you will run "make install" to put the binaries into their proper directory, but sometimes you just "make" and copy the files yourself.
+Installing from source usually means downloading a "tarball" ("tar" = "tape archive," a container of files, that is then compressed with a program like "gzip" to create a ".tar.gz" or ".tgz" file extension), running `./configure` to figure out how it can build on your system, and then `make` to build the binaries.
+Usually you will run `make install` to put the binaries into their proper directory, but sometimes you just `make` and copy the files yourself.

 The basic steps for installing into your `$HOME` are usually: